Canadian-Geospatial-Platform/geoview/docs/programming/best-practices.md

 ## 3- Avoid using existing names in third party libraries to declare elements of the GeoView code. ##

 The OpenLayers library has a base class named Layer.
-If we use the identifier Layer to define a class in our code and at the same time we use the Layer class of OpenLayers (`import { Layer as OLLayer } from 'ol/layer';`), it will be difficult to know at first sight the type of a variable named `layer`.
+If we use the identifier Layer to define a class in our code and at the same time we use the Layer class of OpenLayers (`import { Layer } from 'ol/layer';`), it will be difficult to know at first sight the type of a variable named `layer`.
 On the other hand, if we define our class as `GVlayer` and we use the OpenLayers `Layer` class at the same time by associating the `layer` variable with the `Layer` type and `gvLayer` with the `GVlayer` type, the confusion is thus cleared up.

 ## 4- Use inheritance whenever possible. ##